RonanC/Countdown-Letters-Game-Solver/README.md

 ## Words list
 My words list is in the file [wordslist.txt][12] in this repoistory/gist.
 I got my words list from the [Oxford Learner's Dictionaries][13] website.
 In order to efficiently retrieve all the words from all the word lists on the website I create a web scraper which you can run from the menu in the main program.

 I also considered creating an algorithm that parses all the words in a book and using that as a word list.
 I think Leo Tolstoy's *War and Peace* would suffice.

+My web_scraper module loads in a list of base_urls and extensions.
+Next it creates all the full urls.
+Then each page of each url is checked, all words are made lower case and saved to a set (providing uniqueness).
+All the words per page are saved to the url words list.
+Once a url is fully checked that word list is merged into the main word list.

+My program downloads the Oxford3000, Academic, Pictures, Usage Notes, and New Words lists in both English and American English.

+The words are then saved to a text and a pickle file, to be later utilized by the main program.

+## Architecture/Structure
+The main point of access for my program is `countdown.py` which is in the main folder.
+This file accesses the scripts in sub-directories, this keeps things modular and more pythonic.
+I added the `__init__.py` files to all sub-directories in order to let Python know these subdirectories are actually packages (I tested this and it is necessary).
+I used `if __name__ == '__main__` in order to allow the use of the sub-packages by themselves.
+This is needed when dealing with loading and saving files as the program will be checking only the main modules current directory.

 ## Python script
 My script is in the files [solver.py][14] in this repository and it works as follows.